Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 #  #35: Circular primes

-*Circular prime* is a prime number for which the rotations of its digits are also prime numbers.
+*A circular prime* is a prime number for which the rotations of its digits are also prime numbers.
 For example, 199 is a circular number because 919 and 991 are also prime numbers.
-There are 13 circular numbers below 100:

- `2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97`

 **Question**: How many circular primes are there below one million?

 ### Approach

 I started by creating a function to check whether the number is circular.
 This function inputs a prime number and checks whether all its rotations are also prime numbers, in which case it returns  `True` and `False` otherwise.
-I used `sympy.isprime()` method (`sympy` module) to check if the number is a prime  and list-like container `deque` ( `collections` library) to rotate the number.
+I used `sympy.isprime()` method (from`sympy` module) to check if the number is a prime  and list-like container `deque` ( `collections` library) to rotate the number.

 ```python
 import sympy